 COVID-19 is transforming business, speeding the adoption of new technologies.
-Meanwhile, the division between work and learning is blurring.
 How can our workforce adapt to the future while it’s being created?
-Kaiser Permanente’s Future Ready Thought Leader Series this year will showcase innovative ways to learn at work and adopt new clinical practices.
+Kaiser Permanente’s Future Ready series will showcase innovative ways to learn on the job, build skills and adopt practices to prepare for new care models and new ways of working.
 Join our virtual series to find steps you can take to respond to these changes and be future ready.

 Priscilla Gill and Dawn Nelson of Mayo Clinic

 How do you deliver care today while making time to learn the skills needed tomorrow?
 Get insights into the future of workforce learning from Priscilla Gill and Dawn Nelson of Mayo Clinic.
 They detail the integrated health system’s efforts to create a learning environment and provide examples of how to build learning into delivering care.
 Kaiser Permanente nurse education leader Peggi Winter moderates this webcast.
 To learn more, read this story and view the replay.View replay for internal Kaiser Permanente use

 Michelle Weise, chief innovation officer, Strada Institute for the Future of Work, discusses the importance of continuing to learn both technical skills and human skills such as communication and problem-solving.
 “Cultivating our uniquely human skills may be the best way to prepare for an uncertain future,” Weise says in the first Future Ready event.
 To learn more, read this story and view the replay.Replay